Grand Sable Dunes temporary closure to all public entry for visitor safety

 Lake Superior Protected Areas

-On the southern tip of this rugged peninsula near Thunder Bay lies the legendary Sleeping Giant.
-Venture deep into its boreal forests to experience the backcountry, or follow its rugged trails to the top of the giant for unbeatable views of Lake Superior.
+On the southern tip of the rugged peninsula near Thunder Bay lies the legendary Sleeping Giant.
+Venture into its boreal forests to experience the backcountry, or follow its trails to the top of the giant for unbeatable views of Lake Superior.

 Pukaskwa National Park's exceptional beauty is revealed in its vistas of Lake Superior and in the rugged, ancient landscape of the Canadian Shield and northern forest.
 The spirit of the wilderness envelopes those who explore this special place.

-From Lake Superior’s rugged coast, this park moves inland over mist-shrouded hills and deep canyons whose breathtaking beauty and rich autumn colours inspired Canada’s Group of Seven artists.
+From Lake Superior’s rugged coast, this park moves inland over mist-shrouded hills and deep canyons that inspired Canada’s Group of Seven artists.
 The Coastal Trail and part of Highway 17 hug Lake Superior’s rugged, rocky coast through this park, offering spectacular, unimpeded views of the legendary moody blue waters.

-Along the park’s eastern border the Algoma Central Railway snakes through Agawa Canyon, thrilling sightseers and dropping off hiking and canoeing adventurers along the way.
-Don’t miss the pictographs at Agawa Rock, and the park’s new Visitor Centre. more...
+Along the park’s eastern border the Algoma Central Railway snakes through Agawa Canyon.
+Don’t miss the pictographs at Agawa Rock.

 In the United States